-This effort began in 2001 when the leadership of the Vanguard Jazz Orchestra came to Professor David Demsey, desiring to make William Paterson University the repository for original Thad Jones scores and parts, which were deteriorating from use and were being replaced by digital copies.
+This effort began in 2001 when the leadership of the Vanguard Jazz Orchestra approached Professor David Demsey with the proposal to make William Paterson University the repository for original scores and parts by the iconic composer/arranger/trumpeter Thad Jones, a fitting location since Jones was William Paterson’s first jazz studies director.
+The parts were deteriorating from use and were in the process of being replaced by digital copies.
 The University responded by creating the Thad Jones Archive, with an opening concert and ceremony on April 25, 2002 featuring the Vanguard Jazz Orchestra with the William Paterson University Jazz Orchestra.
-The materials were originally stored in Cheng Library.
+The materials were stored at that time in the university’s Cheng Library.

-The final, historic step in the creation of the Living Jazz Archives came with Clark and Gwen Terry’s announcement in spring 2004 that they had chosen William Paterson University to be the site of his permanent archive; on December 8, 2004 the Clark Terry Archive was officially begun with a ceremony and concert.
-Cataloging and organization of those materials began the next year at their Haworth, NJ home by David Demsey with assistance from Cameron MacManus.
+The next, historic step in the creation of the Living Jazz Archives came with Clark and Gwen Terry’s announcement in spring 2004 that they had chosen William Paterson University to be the site of his permanent archive.
+On December 8, 2004 the Clark Terry Archive was officially begun with a ceremony and concert, containing a huge amount of materials from the historic trumpeter and educator, one of the founders of the jazz education movement.
+Cataloging and organization of those materials began the next year at the Terrys’ Haworth, NJ home by David Demsey with assistance from then graduate student Cameron MacManus.
 The Terrys’ relocation to Pine Bluff, Arkansas in the summer of 2006 brought the donation of a major amount of material, transferred to the campus in the summer of 2007.
 Simultaneously, President Arnold Speert and Provost Edward Weil donated space for the Living Jazz Archives on the third floor of College Hall.